 Freycinet National Park is on the east coast of Tasmania and is known for its stunning and accessible natural wonders.
 So, if you’re on the east coast and you’re looking for the best walks in Tasmania, then this is a not to be missed experience.

-The Freycinet Experience Walk is a multi-day walk that starts on the southern end with a visit to Schouten Island and takes you through forestland, beach trails, and past fantastic lookouts.
+The Freycinet Experience Walk is a multi-day walk that starts on the southern end with a visit to Schouten Island and takes you through forestland, white sandy beaches, and past fantastic lookouts.

 The ecosystem on this part of the island is beautifully delicate, so make sure you tread lightly while you’re there.